 - Rapid prototyping with plug-and-play Grove interfaces

 - Ultra-low power consumption and high performance

-Visit the Seeed Online Store to learn more about the Grove LoRa-E5 Module today!
+Visit the Seeed Online Store to learn more about the Grove Wio-E5 Module today!

 If you are worried about the door or window of your home being opened by strangers?
 Or forgot to close the door or window?
 Then this door and window sensor can help you. our LoRaWAN Door & Window Sensor It detects door open/close status and uplinks to IoT server via LoRaWAN network.
 All you need to do is link the LoRaWAN Door & Window Sensor to your IoT Server via LoRaWAN network